A short list of questions that keep popping up at Guitar Mill Luthier Shop. For information on lead/wait times CLICK HERE!

 PLEASE NOTE: Guitar builds are not like Lego® sets.
 Pieces don’t always fit together perfectly right out of the box.
 Chances are, your accessories and hardware will require a bit of alteration, alignment or mild adjustment to fit together into the best product possible.
-We make our parts to be compatible with Fender® licensed parts, but we cannot guarantee that our guitar parts will work with any other manufacturers’ accessories.
-Guitar Mill is not responsible for these mild discrepancies and all refunds provided on this basis will be subject to our 30% restocking fee (See last question on page for more info on restocking fees.)
+We make our parts to be compatible with Fender® licensed “American Vintage” or “AVRI” parts, but we cannot guarantee that our guitar parts will work with any other manufacturers’ accessories.
+Guitar Mill is not responsible for these mild discrepancies and all refunds provided on this basis will be subject to our 30% restocking fee (See last question on page for more info on restocking fees) — if they are refunded at all.
 As always, we recommend consulting an experienced luthier before all major builds.

 Q: Where do you source your bodies from?